Last updated on March 15, 2026

 That’s the deck!
 What do you think?
 Remember, this is a guide, not law.
 I’m just here to show you what I put together, justify my reasonings, and provide some basic guidelines.
 It’s ultimately your money that you’re spending, so spend it on a list or deck that fits how you want to play the game.

 When it comes to this theme, have you built or tested any similar lists yourself?
-What do you think of the new Kozilek?
-Let me know right below in the comments below or head over to our Discord and talk about it there.
+What do you think of the second version of Kozilek?
+Let me know in the comments below or head over to our Discord and talk about it there.

 Until next time, stay safe, healthy, and have fun playing more Magic!